-Introduction: Understanding the effects of long-range magnetic ordering on the spectral properties of solids is important for a wide class of materials, including but not limited to the high T_c cuprates and other transitionmetal oxides.
+Understanding the effects of long-range magnetic ordering on the spectral properties of solids is important for a wide class of materials, including but not limited to the high- T_c cuprates and other transition metal oxides.
 This has been a daunting task, as very often the magnetic transition is accompanied by a concurrent structural phase transition, with the latter often having a stronger effect.
-One can avoid such difficulties in the binary transition-metal oxides (TMOs) such as MnO, NiO, FeO, and CoO, where the crystal structure remains almost identical during the magnetic transition.
+One can avoid such difficulties in the binary transition metal oxides (TMOs) such as MnO, NiO, FeO, and CoO, where the crystal structure remains almost identical during the magnetic transition.
 However, the quantitative description of the quasiparticle excitations in either the paramagnetic (PM) or antiferromagnetic (AFM) phase poses a theoretical challenge, since for many of the TMOs, the conventional density-functional theory (DFT) fails to predict the correct ground-state properties.

-Various beyond-DFT theories, such as the GW-quasiparticle approximation [1-5], hybrid functionals [6, 7] or DFT+U [8-10] are now available that can correctly reproduce the photoemission and inverse photo-emission (PES/IPES) experiments for the less correlated AFM phase, and can differentiate between a charge-transfer or Mott-Hubbard nature of the gap [1- 12].
-The problem is more acute for the PM phase, where none of these first-principles methods can properly capture the fluctuating moment in time, and fail to open the correlated charge gap, although all four TMOs remain insulators even above the Neel temperature (T_N) .
-The exception is the dynamical mean-field theory (DMFT) in combination with DFT, where one does not need to know the broken-symmetry configuration a-priori and can successfully describe both the PM and AFM phases of a correlated material [13-18].
+TMOs are a frequent subject of interest for their technological applications [1,2] as well as fundamental understanding, which is challenging due to simultaneously describing both localized and itinerant regimes of behavior [3-9].
+While the Coulomb interaction is very strong, the hybridization between the transition metal (TM) and oxygen is comparable in these materials.
+Hence, the first valence excitation does not have a simple local character, but rather involves both the oxygen and TM.
+For this reason, the TMOs with more than a halffilled 3d shell are commonly referred to as charge-transfer insulators [3].
+Various beyond-DFT theories, such as the GW-quasiparticle approximation [10-14], hybrid functionals [15,16], or DFT + U [17-19], are now available that can correctly reproduce the photoemission and inverse photoemission (PES/IPES) experiments for the less correlated AFM phase, and can differentiate between a charge-transfer or Mott-Hubbard nature of the gap [10-21].
+The problem is more acute for the PM phase, where none of these first-principles methods can properly capture the fluctuating moment in time, and fail to open the correlated charge gap, although all four TMOs remain insulators even above the Néel temperature (T_N) .
+The exception is the dynamical mean-field theory (DMFT) in combination with DFT, where one does not need to know the broken-symmetry configuration a priori and can successfully describe both the PM and AFM phases of a correlated material [22-27].

-The strongest temperature dependence of the photoemission in insulating TMOs has been noticed for the first valence peak, which corresponds to transitions out of the valence band edge (VBE) [19].
-Theoretically, this peak is due to strong hybridization of oxygen-p and TM 3d orbitals, and has been commonly associated with the Zhang-Rice (ZR) singlet [20].
+The low-energy excitations are particularly interesting in TMOs because they are not simple Hubbard bandlike, and depend specifically on the type of TM and their size of magnetic moment [4,5].
+The strongest temperature dependence of the photoemission in insulating TMOs has been noticed for the first valence peak, which corresponds to transitions out of the valence-band edge (VBE) [28].
+Theoretically, this peak is due to strong hybridization of oxygen-p and TM 3d orbitals, and has been commonly associated with the Zhang-Rice (ZR) singlet [29].
 The latter was introduced for hole-doped cuprates as a bound singlet state composed of an O-p hole and a Cu-d electron.
-The ZR state has been experimentally observed in several high-T_c compounds [21-26].
-The concept of the ZR state was extended to other TMOs in Ref.
-[27-29], but the effect of long-range order on this state has not been discussed.
+The ZR state has been experimentally observed in several high- T_c compounds [30-35].
+The concept of the ZR state was extended to other TMOs in Refs.
+[4,5,36], but the effect of long-range order on this state has not been discussed.